overcq/oux/README.md

 OUX/C+ 3.
 Detailed version in git log.

-The product is developed in Debian (inside Windows Subsystem for Linux) and tested in Ubuntu, Fedora, FreeBSD, NetBSD, OpenBSD.
+The product is developed in Debian (inside Windows Subsystem for Linux) and tested in Ubuntu, Linux Mint, Fedora, FreeBSD, NetBSD, OpenBSD.

 ## 4. Purpose